KissLog-net/KissLog.Documentation/source/TermsOfService.rst

 Terms of Service
 ==========================================

-Last updated: February 10, 2021
+Last updated: April 01, 2024

-These Terms of Service ("Terms", "Terms of Service") govern your relationship with https://kisslog.net website (the "Service", "Site", "KissLog") operated by KISS Software SRL ("us", "we", or "our").
+These Terms of Service ("Terms", "Terms of Service") govern your relationship with https://logBee.net website (the "Service", "Site", "logBee") operated by KISS Software SRL ("us", "we", or "our").

 If you do not agree with any term or condition set forth below, you are not authorized to use the Service for any purpose.